bcbio/bcbio.github.io/_posts/2015-10-05-vardict-filtering.md

 a hybrid approach where we use machine learning to identify potentially useful linear combinations of metrics, then refine these with manual inspection.

-Our goal with using these DREAM synthetic truth sets is to discover generally useful metrics, rather than performing well on this particular dataset.
+Our goal with using the DREAM synthetic truth sets is to discover generally useful metrics, rather than performing well on this particular dataset.
 To avoid over-training we use our best intuition to select metrics based on depth and quality which will apply generally across other samples.
-The best test of generalizability will be cross-validations on other samples.
+By cross-validating against a second dataset, a mixture of two Genome in a Bottle samples, we show that the results do generalize across samples.
+Ideally, we'd also include a panel of additional test sets, including real tumors.
 A [recent paper from Malachi Griffith, Chris Miller and colloborators at the McDonnell Genome Institute](http://www.cell.com/cell-systems/abstract/S2405-4712%2815%2900113-1) has an [extensively characterized AML31 case](http://aml31.genome.wustl.edu/) with validated variants.
 We plan to cross-validate on this dataset to continue